Konloch/Antivirus/README.md

 + Scans using Yara & File signatures
 + SQLite for database storage
 + Automatically updates from [ClamAV's DB](https://github.com/Cisco-Talos/clamav), [Malware Bazaar](https://bazaar.abuse.ch/), [VirusShare](https://virusshare.com/), [Yaraify](https://yaraify.abuse.ch/) & [Yara](https://github.com/VirusTotal/yara)
-  + You need to manually update AV+ itself though, the software will not self-update, only the signatures and scanning dependencies.
+  + *You need to manually update AV+ itself though, the software will not self-update, only the signatures and scanning dependencies*

-## How To Use
+## How To Install
-+ Install the [latest JRE](https://adoptium.net/temurin/releases/?version=22) (22 or higher)
++ Install the [latest JRE](https://adoptium.net/temurin/releases/) (Must be on Java 8 or higher)
 + Download the [latest release](https://github.com/Konloch/Antivirus/releases/latest)
-+ Run the jar file
++ Run the latest release
+  + *You'll have to wait for the initial download to finish before you can scan*
+  + *Due to the signature database size this can be up to an hour*
 + Report all issues [here](https://github.com/Konloch/Antivirus/issues/new)

+## How To Use
++ Use the tray to access the various GUIs
+  + Scanner
+  + Settings
+  + Quarantine

+## How To Scan
++ Drag and drop any folder or file you want to scan
++ Full scan will scan all of your drives and files, this requires admin elevated rights for a deep scan but works without it
++ Quick scan will scan all start-up locations & other well known locations
++ Specific scan will prompt a file selection dialogue - select any file or folder from here

+## How To Remove Detections
++ Open the quarantine from the tray
++ Review the file-paths by hovering over the file-name to verify the file isn't a false positive

 ## Requires
-+ Java 1.8 (For Antivirus-Core)
-+ Java 22 (For Antivirus-GUI)
++ Java 8 (Later versions also work)
 + Windows 11 (Earlier versions also work)
-  + Linux / Mac support technically works (to an extent) but due to lack of demand it's not directly supported
+  + Linux / Mac support works but has limited feature set
-  + If you have the need for Mac / Linux usage open an issue and let us know
+    + *Experimental VM Mimic is currently windows only*

 ## Credits
 + File Signature Scanning comes from [Traditional-Antivirus](https://github.com/Konloch/Traditional-Antivirus)
     + File signatures database come from [ClamAV's DB](https://github.com/Cisco-Talos/clamav), [Malware Bazaar](https://bazaar.abuse.ch/), [VirusShare](https://virusshare.com/)
-+ Yara Scanning comes from [Yara-Antivirus](https://github.com/Konloch/Yara-Antivirus) & [Yara](https://github.com/VirusTotal/yara)
++ Yara Scanning comes from [Yara-Antivirus](https://github.com/Konloch/Yara-Antivirus)
+  + Yara integration is powered by [Yara CLI](https://github.com/VirusTotal/yara)
   + Yara database come from [Yaraify](https://yaraify.abuse.ch/)
-+ Experimental vm mimic comes from [Experimental-Antivirus](https://github.com/Konloch/Experimental-Antivirus) & [Fake-Sandbox-Artifacts](https://github.com/NavyTitanium/Fake-Sandbox-Artifacts)
++ Experimental VM Mimic comes from [Experimental-Antivirus](https://github.com/Konloch/Experimental-Antivirus)
+  + Experimental VM Mimic process names [Fake-Sandbox-Artifacts](https://github.com/NavyTitanium/Fake-Sandbox-Artifacts)

 ## Notes
-+ Yara integration is powered by [Yara CLI](https://github.com/VirusTotal/yara)
-+ *Use in combination with Windows Defender or another trusted Antivirus*
++ **Use in combination with Windows Defender or another trusted Antivirus**
-+ *Quarantine does not actually quarantine* - Until we can rule out false positives from the yara rules we probably won't have a realtime quarantine
++ **Quarantine does not actually quarantine** - Until we can rule out false positives from the yara rules we probably won't have a realtime quarantine
   + Instead, we have a passive quarantine that requires the user to decide if they want to remove the files or not

 ## More Media